Juusohel/Easy-QOTD/README.md

-# Simple Question of the Day
+# Easy Question of the Day
 Flexible discord bot for posting questions of the day with possibility for custom questions and more!

 ## Features